 Service Options

-Prorated based off your therapist or coach’s hourly rate
+Prorated based on your therapist or coach’s hourly rate -

 All of the above rates are weekday unless otherwise specified as weekend pricing.
 If weekends work better for you, please know it is an option at $50 more per hour.